 After three trips to Rome, I really love this city and am glad to get back to see some of my favorite places and explore some new ones.
-I bought a Roma Pass which gives you 3 days of public transportation, two free museum entrances and discounts on other admissions to the historical sites and museums.
+I bought a Roma Pass which gives you 48 hours or 72 hours of public transportation, one or two museum entrances and discounts on other admissions to other historical sites and museums.
 This is a good value and worth buying.

 My favorite attractions include St. Peters Basilica and Square, Piazza Navona, the Pantheon, the Colosseum and the Roman Forum, the Victor Emmanuel Monument and The Mausoleum of Hadrian or Castel Sant’Angelo.
 The Villa Borghese Gardens and the Trevi Fountain should be high on your list also!